amazeeio/docs/drupal/synchronize_sites.md

 We suggest though to use `dfiles` in stead of `drush rsync`, as there is a danger to switch the source and destination of the command and with that synchronize in the wrong direction and overwride production files!.
 {% endhint %}

+{% hint style='info' %}
+`drush rsync` does not remove already existing files on the target files directory.
+Already existing files will be overwritten though.
+Please see
+{% endhint %}